 The Hinduvta ideology is eating the nation up like a parasite and building the potential for collapse and when it’s thoroughly done with India, the nation will crumble from the inside.
 It is not just an issue for Muslims, Sikhs or Christians but an issue for Hindus themselves.
 This blind extremism is steering Indian society towards its doomsday.
 The extremism was used against innocent Kashmiris but today, 70 years later, it has spilled right into the heart of India.

 The writer is a final year student at National Defence University, a Former Intern at Ministry of Foreign Affairs, Part – time Public Speaker and Panelist at various universities.
-He can be reached at firstname.lastname@example.org.
+She can be reached at email@example.com.
 The views expressed in this article are the authors own and do not necessarily reflect the editorial policy of Global Village Space.